Japanese New Zealanders: Immigration and tourism

-Japanese immigration to New Zealand remained small until the 1990s.
-Between 1976 to 1986, the number of Japanese residents in New Zealand increased from 1,245 to 1,791 people.
+Japanese immigration to New Zealand remained low until the 1990s.
+Between 1976 and 1986, the number of Japanese residents in New Zealand increased from 1,245 to 1,791 people.
 Prior to 1980, there were no established Japanese migrant communities in New Zealand.
 Until this period, only small numbers of Japanese citizens were admitted into New Zealand.
 During the mid-1990s, working holiday schemes were opened for Japanese citizens in New Zealand as a result of reformed immigration policies.
 Immigration policies began to promote the immigration of Japanese citizens with skilled job qualifications.
 This led to an increase in younger professionals arriving as short-term immigrants.
 The introduction of new immigration opportunities led to a large increase in Japanese immigration to New Zealand.
 Japanese communities, supplementary schools, societies and businesses developed.

-Between 1991 to 2001, the Japanese population in New Zealand increased from 2,970 people to 10,000 people, 3.4 times the size of the Japanese population in 1991.
+Between 1991 and 2001, the Japanese population in New Zealand increased from 2,970 people to 10,000 people, 3.4 times the size of the Japanese population in 1991.
 In 1997, those of Japanese ethnicity made up 0.21% of New Zealand's population.
 Academics also attribute this rapid increase in population size to the expansion of tourism and education for Japanese citizens from the late 1980s.
 The Immigration Act of 1991 can also be credited for the increase in Japanese immigration.
 The Act led to an increase in immigrants of various ethnicities and backgrounds, with a more multicultural view of immigration.

-In 1997, 162,736 Japanese tourists visited New Zealand, constituting 10.5% of New Zealand's annual foreign visitors.
+In 1997, 162,736 Japanese tourists visited New Zealand, constituting 10.5% of New Zealand's annual visitors.
 Japanese immigration has continued to rise since the 1990s, with a population of 18,141 in 2018.
 This steady increase is often credited to the Westernisation of Japanese culture, as well as the globalisation of European New Zealander culture.
 This has made it easier for Japanese people to acclimate to life in New Zealand.
 Historians also note that a large reason for Japanese immigration to New Zealand is familial ties, such as spouses, partners or immediate family of New Zealand descent.
 In 1997, 56.3% of Japanese applicants for permanent residency in New Zealand applied under the Family category.